Why is My CPAP Mask Leaking? And How to Fix It

 The cushion or seal on your mask wears down over time.

-When it loses elasticity or becomes damaged, it won’t form a proper seal.
-This is especially true if you’ve been using the same mask for more than six to twelve months.
+It won’t form a proper seal when it loses elasticity or becomes damaged.
+This is especially true if you’ve used the same mask for over six to twelve months.

 c) Incorrect Mask Type